zigpy/zigpy-zigate/README.md

 - https://www.zigate.fr
 - https://www.kickstarter.com/projects/1361563794/zigate-universal-zigbee-gateway-for-smarthome

-## WARNING : EXPERIMENTAL!
-This project is under development as WIP (work in progress).
-Developer’s work is provided “AS IS”.

 ## Compatible hardware
 The ZiGate USB adapter communicates via a PL-2303HX USB to Serial Bridge Controller module by Prolific.